What is a sports hernia?

 Sports Hernia Treatments

 Specific treatment for a sports hernia will be determined by your doctor based on multiple factors such as your age, health, severity and type of tears, and the desired level of physical activity you wish to return to.
+Management of a sports hernia is multidisciplinary and nonsurgical treatment is recommended as a first step.

 Sports hernia nonsurgical treatment